New Horizon for Museum

 The Museum was originally conceived by Roy Robins who established the Alresford and District Museum Trust as a charity in April 2006 but the initial enthusiasm was lost on his death in May 2007.
 Their achievements over that short period were limited but they did manage to raise over £10,000 towards their endeavour.
 Ill health and the death of Trustees resulted in the Charity and the initiative failing and the Charity was removed from the register in 2009.
 There are strict rules on how a charity can dispose of its assets but in essence they can only be transferred to another charity.
 This is where the Town Trust stepped in during 2011 and the Charity Commissioners agreed to the funds being transferred to the Town Trust as an established charity.

-We now have to pick up the reins where they left off!
+We have now picked up the reins where they left off!